Social reform microsimulation Austria

 BACKGROUND

 SORESI is a web application for Austria, based on the microsimulation model EUROMOD.
-A web-based tool for policymakers and the broader public was developed in order to simulate policy reforms and to analyse their social impact, namely the effects on the national poverty rate, income inequality indicators and different income groups.
+A web-based tool was developed for policymakers and the broader public to simulate policy reforms and analyse their social impact, in particular the effects on the national poverty rate, on income inequality and on different income groups.

-SORESI is now updated to 2023 policy rules (incl. adaptation for bracket creep, indexation of benefits, etc.) using the latest input data (SILC 2021 with incomes for 2020).
+In 2026, SORESI is updated to 2026 policy rules (incl. adaptation for bracket creep, housing contribution Vienna, etc.) using the latest (uprated) input data (SILC 2024 with incomes for 2023).
+Currently, EUROMOD/SORESI is also used by researchers of the European Centre to simulate the fiscal effects of potenitally higher employment rates among persons aged 55-64.

 FINDINGS